GoogleCloudPlatform/accelerated-platforms/platforms/gke/base/use-cases/DEVELOPER.md

-# Base GKE Accelerated Platform developers guide
+# GKE Base Platform developers guide

 In this document, we explain how developers should work on the base platform to add new features, implement new use cases, and fix bugs.